Twelve thousand centuries ago, long before the first humans

 iceberg lying beneath the ocean's surface.
 The existence of these

-distorted the Earth's gravitational field.
-Geologists now perform
+mountains distorted the Earth's gravitational field.
+Geologists

-gravimetric measurements using extremely sensitive gravimeters to
+now routinely perform gravimetric measurements using extremely

-get clues about what lies underground.
+sensitive gravimeters to get clues about what lies underground.

-What is striking is how different continental crust is from oceanic crust, and how abrupt the transition from one to the other is.
+It is striking how different continental crust is from oceanic crust, and how abrupt the transition from one to the other is.
 Continental crust forms almost all the dry land on Earth, plus the continental shelves, which are the areas of relatively shallow water around the margins of the continents.
 Some distance offshore, the continental shelves begin to slope steeply downwards to the deep ocean floor, which is composed of oceanic crust.